 How Many Bicycle Accidents Occur in Gwinnett County Each Year?

-Data from the Fatality Analysis Reporting System (FARS) shows that Gwinnett County is one of the top five counties in the state for bicycle accidents.
+Data from the Fatality Analysis Reporting System (FARS) shows that Gwinnett County is one of the five counties in the state with the highest number of bicycle accidents.
 In 2019, Gwinnett County had 47 bike crashes involving 48 cyclists, with three of these accidents resulting in serious injury or fatality for the biker.

 Overall state data indicates that 78 percent of non-motorist fatalities occurred outside of intersections, and about 86 percent happened in the dark rather than in daylight hours.